miraculyx/auto-irf/README.md

 of each device (For example: CN87X93021.cfg, CN87X93022.cfg, etc.).

-A <b>DHCP Server</b> has to be configured with a DHCP Scope for the new network devices (attention of the device number) and the DHCP option pointing for the bootfile to an HTTP Server.
+A <b>DHCP Server</b> has to be configured with a DHCP Scope for the new network devices (attention of the device number) and the DHCP option pointing for the bootfile to an HTTP Server and the option for the TFTP Server's IP Address.

 Example for configuring a HPE Comware 7 device as an DHCP Server: